-^{} The Chairman meets the independence requirements provided for by law, as referred to in the Company By-laws.
-In accordance with the provisions of the Corporate Governance Code, the Chairman cannot be designated as independent as she is key officer of the Company.
+The Chairman meets the independence requirements provided for by law, as referred to in the Company By-laws.
+In accordance with the provisions of the Corporate Governance Code, the Chairman cannot be designated as independent as she is a key officer of the Company.

-^{} Director Profumo was co-opted by the Board on July 29, 2015, in the place of the Director Luigi Zingales who had resigned from the Board on July 2, 2015, and confirmed as Director by the Shareholders' Meeting on May 12, 2016.
+Director Profumo was co-opted by the Board on July 29, 2015, in the place of the Director Luigi Zingales who had resigned from the Board on July 2, 2015, and confirmed as Director by the Shareholders' Meeting on May 12, 2016 until the Shareholders' Meeting of April 13, 2017, called to approve the 2016 financial statements.

-^{} Before July 29, 2015, Alessandro Profumo was a Director on the previous Board (May 5, 2011 - May 8, 2014).
+Before July 29, 2015, Alessandro Profumo had been a Director on the previous Board (May 5, 2011 - May 8, 2014).